 On Campus Work: Full-time students in the preparatory programs (ESL, Bridging, and Academic Upgrading) or in Open Studies can only work on campus (NOT off campus), if their study permit indicates this authorization.
-There is no limit to weekly working hours on campus.
+There is no limit to weekly working hours course, practicum, clinical, etc.), must have a valid co-op work permit.
+If you did not obtain a co-op work permit at the port of entry to Canada, please contact NorQuest International to evaluate if you are eligible for an exemption.